Sleep is a temporary state in which you are unconscious, but from which you can be aroused (woken up).

 - N3 is a period of deep sleep.

-Sleep is a cyclical process.
-This means you have repeated cycles of NREM followed by REM.
+Sleep is a cyclical process: the above sequence occurs repeatedly throughout the night.
 A cycle lasts on average 90 minutes and each cycle occurs four or five times a night, depending on how long you sleep for.

 The sleep cycle